 Some of the results we harvested in 2021

-And you may ask, what does all that hard work result in?
+And what does all that hard work result in?
 Let’s take a look at the top-level results that we achieved in 2021.

 We quickly noticed that design is still a variable.
 It depends on the needs at specific moments in the customer journey.
 By analyzing the raw data that we had from our customers, we are paving the path towards a higher retention rate.
 Because of our platform and workflows, we are finally able to identify customer pain points in the early stages and come up with a viable solution.
 Besides that, we recently introduced the ability to pause subscriptions for those who need a short break.
 In the end, we are training all of our employees to create durable design experiences that are pleasing from the beginning till the end.

 Numbers don’t always tell the full story.
 I have seen large companies with millions of dollars in funding go bankrupt in just a matter of months.
-Therefore, we decided to almost fully bootstrap our company with just a handful of talented developers (2-4 people) who were willing to go that extra mile, believe in what we do and what we stand for.
-With a fairly small development team, we were able to move mountains and accomplish so much in such a limited time.
+Therefore, we decided to almost fully bootstrap our company with just a handful of talented developers (2-4 people) who were willing to go that extra mile and who believed in what we do and what we stand for.
+With a fairly small development team, we were able to move mountains and accomplish a lot in a limited time.

-I believe that besides the sales and marketing aspects of the business, the founders also have to understand the core aspects, which translates into building the product from the ground up.
+I believe that, besides the sales and marketing aspects of the business, the founders also have to understand the core aspects.
+This translates into building the product from the ground up.
 Who else should know precisely what the customer needs and what has to be built?

-I still remember that in March 2021, our hearts started to pound faster and faster.
-After months of planning and building, we launched our brand-new platform.
-It’s always an exciting moment of truth that determines whether your hard work pays off.
-We were also excited to see if all of our active customers were as hyped as we were about the new dramatic change of business.
+I still remember in March 2021, our hearts started to pound faster and faster.
+After months of planning and building, we launched our brand new platform.
+It’s always an exciting moment of truth that determines whether our hard work pays off.
+We were also excited to see if our active customers were as hyped as we were about the dramatic change.

 But, it was received with open arms!
-We had many clients even helping us behind the scenes with assessing and improving the platform.
-They gave us valuable insights about what had to be changed and which small bugs we had to fix as soon as possible.
+We even had many clients helping us behind the scenes with assessing and improving the platform.
+They gave us valuable insights on what had to be changed and the small bugs to fix as soon as possible.

 After delivering the platform, we launched many new features that eventually became part of the Yeti ecosystem.
-To highlight some of the new features that were rapidly released after our core system:
+To highlight some of the new features that were rapidly released after our core system upgrade: